Finsinyur/PyOptionTree/README.md

 The objective of this package is to provide an intuitive and easy-to-implement open-source tool for students, academics and practioners to run theoretical pricing of various simple and exotic options.
 The early version of the library shall focus on developing the Binomial Tree algorithm for option pricing, taking into account of dividends and various types of options.

-As a start, the Binomial tree algorithm implemented is based on the Cox-Ross-Rubenstein market model, published by Cox et al in their 1979 paper "Option Pricing: A Simplified Approach".
-For future extension, other alternatives will be incorporated, such as the Rendleman-Bartter (RB) tree and various improvements.
-In further future, the package will aim to include Trinomial tree models and use cases beyond option pricing.

 Version: v0.2.3.